Pablo-source/Pipeline_of_functions/README.md

 Added line below to render this script in markdown.
 It is a new Markdown report combining above scripts
 - **rmarkdown::render("report.Rmd", "html_document")**

-4.Refactor previous scripts to use them within {targets} package Using Targets library we start build building a pipeline of function to creaete and automate our report
+4.Refactor previous scripts to use in {targets} package Build a pipeline of functions in Targets to creaete and automate our report